tearust/t-rust/docs/dev_portal_design/README.md

 ### System actions

-#### Query hosting node if actor file loaded or not

-UI needs an indicator to show if this actor file has been uploaded and registered by a hosting node.

 #### Trigger the sync IPFS CID on hosting node

 When user push, the host node will use IPFS to "pin" this CID.
 Once done, register actor.
-If success, update the SQL db mark "registered".
+If success, the host node update the list of registered actors locally. this will be used when query.

+This is a hosting node handler.
+It is async.
+It will not return download completed immediately.
+The result of uploading status need a separated query.

-#### Query state machine node if actor file loaded or not
+#### Query hosting node if actor file loaded or not

+UI needs an indicator to show if this actor file has been uploaded and registered by a hosting node.

+A hosting node has internal register actor list in memory.

 #### Trigger the state machine node to load and register actor file

 This is a Txn sent from the connected hosting node.
 The txn request all the state machine nodes to load actor and register.
 If not cached in local IPFS, will find and "pin".

+This is a regular txn called "Register_Actor".
+All state machine nodes will execute this txn at the same time.

+A state machine node will start the download and register flow, but this txn is async.
+It will not return the download result immediately.
+But return an acknowledgement.
+The progress of result will be queried in later txn.
+So this txn execution will always be consensus between all nodes.

+#### Query state machine node the status of register an actor

+The user can trigger a query txn from front end.
+Or this query can be down automatically from the front end.

+This is a standard txn that hosting node send to state machine nodes.

+All state machine nodes will execute the same txn.
+During execution, it check local registered actor list, if successfully downloaded and registered, it will generate a result.
+This result will be send to a "preselected" state machine node.

+This preselected node is the same logic as Signing a ETH transation at withdraw.

+So this selected node will gather the results from all other state machine nodes. it aggregate the result and get back to the caller (the hosting node).

+The hosting node receive the result then return to front end.

+The result should look like "6 of 10 state machines have successfully registered" at the front end.

+When all state machine have successful, the "start tapp" will be available to the next step.

+Question: What if a few state machine cannot successfully download and registered eventually?

+Solution: Run a kick out process to remove the failed state machine nodes after a long-enought grace period.

 #### Start tapp